Vehicle impoundment: Queensland

-In April 2013, the Queensland Government approved amendments to the Police Powers and Responsibilities Act 2000, regarding motor vehicle impoundment to improve road safety.
+In April 2013, the Queensland Government amended the Police Powers and Responsibilities Act 2000 to enhance road safety by implementing changes to motor vehicle impoundment regulations.

-On November 1, 2013, State of Queensland the amended legislation commenced as the country's toughest anti-hooning laws.
+On November 1, 2013, Queensland implemented amended legislation, introducing some of the country's strictest anti-hooning laws.

-From May 1, 2014, Australian towing company Tow.com.au was contracted by the Queensland Police Service as the exclusive provider of towing & impoundment relating to hoon type 1 & type 2 offenses in State of Queensland.
+Since May 1, 2014, the Australian towing company Tow.com.au has been the exclusive provider of towing and impoundment services for hoon type 1 and type 2 offenses in the Queensland under contract with the Queensland Police Service.

 Canada

 Ontario

-Vehicle impoundment is an option, or is mandatory, for a variety of offences, among them exceeding a posted speed limit by at least 50 km/h and drunk-driving.
+Vehicle impoundment is mandatory for certain offences, such as exceeding the speed limit by at least 50 km/h and drunk-driving.

 United States

 North Carolina

-Under North Carolina state law, a vehicle impounded by law enforcement can be sold at an auction if towing and storage costs reach a predetermined level, even if the owner was not the driver or the driver gets no charges.
-After a defendant's trial, the judge can forfeit the vehicle to a school board as well.
+Under North Carolina state law, a vehicle impounded by law enforcement can be sold at auction if towing and storage costs exceed a certain threshold, regardless of the owner's involvement in the incident.
+Additionally, following a defendant's trial, a judge has the authority to forfeit the vehicle to a school board.

 California

-In 2015, Sacramento attempted to pass legislation in consideration of homeless persons in high risk impoundment situations.
-The law could prevent a common practice of salvaging a homeless persons sleeping quarters for a profit of $50 which would be paid to the impound lot.
+In 2015, Sacramento proposed legislation to protect homeless individuals from having their belongings impounded for profit.
+The law aimed to prevent the practice of seizing homeless people's possessions, often their only shelter, and selling them for a $50 profit at impound lots.

 Washington

-In Seattle, impound fees in (3) separate towing classes range between $165 and $209 per hour.
+In Seattle, impound fees in three different towing classes range from $165 to $209 per hour.